rojo-rbx/rojo/docs/sync-details.md

 | `*.client.lua` | `LocalScript`  |
 | `*.lua`        | `ModuleScript` |

-If a directory contains a file named `init.server.lua`, `init.client.lua`, or `init.lua`, that folder will be transformed into a `*Script` instance with the conents of the `init` file.
+If a directory contains a file named `init.server.lua`, `init.client.lua`, or `init.lua`, that folder will be transformed into a `*Script` instance with the contents of the `init` file.
 This can be used to create scripts inside of scripts.

 For example, this file tree: